juchong/racecar_ws/README.md

 # ADI Autonomous Vehicle Project

-Racecar (Rapid Autonomous Complex-Environment Competing Ackermann-steering Robot) Workspace is the main repository for running the ADI Autonomous Vehicles project code.
+Main repository for running the ADI Autonomous Vehicles project code.
 The vehicle model uses a NVIDIA Jetson Tx2 board computer attached to a R/C Car and various ADI sensors.
 - - -
 ### Prerequisites